-- The implementation of the LOOP project, through the adoption of teachers' induction programmes and mentors' capacity programmes, introduced a new role that was highly appreciated by mentors and should, therefore, be considered as a new career opportunity, as mentioned in Policy Brief 2 and National Reports.
+- The implementation of the LOOP project, through the adoption of teachers' induction programmes and mentors' capacity programmes, introduced a new role that was highly appreciated by mentors and should, therefore, be considered as a new career opportunity6, as mentioned in Policy Brief 2 and National Reports.
 Consequently, it is essential to engage in a concerted policy action to ensure the establishment of a solid regulatory framework and the definition of a set of mechanisms that enable its implementation, based on an atmosphere of cooperation among different levels of decision-making, professional teacher organizations, universities, training centres, researchers and national education councils. - The concepts of mentoring and induction were discussed among the different countries in the partnership and it was noticed that there are regulatory frameworks with distinct conceptual approaches.
 As a result, a common definition had to be agreed upon.
 Here is a brief reference to the concepts adopted in the LOOP Project: - Induction is a planned and systematic process focused on the collaborative and formative dimensions that reflect the needs of each context and each teacher.
 It supports professional development and training in various dimensions of teaching professionalism, including the scientific, pedagogical, disciplinary, bureaucratic, administrative, emotional, social and cultural aspects.
 This occurs during a crucial phase of (re)integration into a school after completing initial training.
-The recipients, in general, have the following characteristics: i) short teaching experience, ii) change of school, iii) change of the education level or recruitment group (special education, vocational training, etc.), iv) have not been teaching for over 10 years, v) are in the probationary period, or vi) are offering temporary services. - Mentoring is considered a support activity for induction in which confidentiality, collaboration, professional, social, cultural, and emotional support are ensured, based on a mutual learning process between a formally recognized mentor and the respective mentee(s).
-The mentoring model on which the
+The recipients, in general, have the following characteristics: i) short teaching experience, ii) change of school, iii) change of the education level or recruitment group (special education, vocational training, etc.), iv) have not been teaching for over 10 years, v) are in the probationary period, or vi) are offering temporary services7. - Mentoring is considered a support activity for induction in which confidentiality, collaboration, professional, social, cultural, and emotional support are ensured, based on a mutual learning process between a formally recognized mentor and the respective mentee(s).
+The mentoring model on which the LOOP project is based not only implies support for the mentees but also contributes to the professional development of the entire educational community.
+Mentoring aims to promote a flexible and efficient transition for teachers at the beginning of their professional activity.

-$^{\rm 6}$ In Portugal, this process can be left to the responsibility of school management.
+$^{^{\}rm 7}$ In Portugal, this process can be left to the responsibility of school management.